Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 then processed according to the text-interpreter's state (interpreting, compiling, postponing).

-There are five usage levels and related recognizer words:
+There are five usage levels of recognizers and related recognizer words:

 1. Programs that use the default recognizers.
+This is the common case, and is essentially like using the traditional hard-coded Forth text interpreter.
+You do not need to use recognizer words for this level, but you can inform yourself about the recognizers in the current default recognizer sequence with `recs`.

 2. Programs that change which of the existing recognizers are used and in what order.

-`rec-name rec-number rec-float rec-none recs rec-forth rec-sequence: get-recs set-recs`
+The default recognizer sequence is `rec-forth`.
+You can get the recognizers in it with `get-recs` and set them with `set-recs`.
+You can also create a recognizer sequence (which is a recognizer itself) with `rec-sequence:`.
+This proposal contains pre-defined recognizers `rec-name rec-number rec-float rec-none`, which can be used with `set-recs` or for defining a recognizer sequence.

-3. Programs that define new recognizers that use existing translators.

-`translate-none translate-cell translate-dcell translate-float translate-name`
+3. Programs that define new recognizers that use existing translation tokens.
+New recognizers are usually colon definitions, proposed-standard translation tokens are `translate-none translate-cell translate-dcell translate-float translate-name`.

-4. Programs that define new translators.
+4. Programs that define new translation tokens.
+New translation tokens are defined with `translate:`.

-translate:

-5. Programs that define text interpreters and programming tools that have to deal with recognizers
+5. Programs that define text interpreters and programming tools that have to deal with recognizers.
+Words for achieving that are not defined in this proposal, but discussed in the rationale.

-Not standardized in this round

-## Rationale

-> This gives the rationale for specific decisions you have taken in the proposal (often in response to comments), or discusses specific issues that have not been decided yet.

-## Typical use: (Optional)

-> Shows a typical use of the word or feature proposed; this should make the formal wording easier to understand.

-## Proposal:

-> This should enumerate the changes to the document.

-> For the wording of word definitions, use existing word definitions as a template.
-Where possible, include the rationale for the definition.
+See the rationale for more detail and answers to specific questions.

 ## Reference implementation:

-> This makes it easier for system implementors to adopt the proposal.
-Where possible, the reference implementation should be provided in standard Forth.
-Where this is not possible because system specific knowledge is required or non-standard words are used, this should be documented.
+TBD.

 ## Testing: (Optional)

-> This should test the words or features introduced by the proposal, in particular, it should test boundary conditions.
-Test cases should work with the test harness in Appendix F.

-# Recognizer committee proposal 2025-09-11

-The committee has found consensus on the following words.
-I was asked to write it up as a proposal, quickly.
-Due to time limits this is just a skeleton, and will not make sense to people new to the discussion.
-A more fleshed-out proposal will be submitted later.
+TBD.

+## Proposal:

-## Translations and text-interpretation
+### Usage requirements: Translations and text-interpretation

-Recognizers produce translations.
+A recognizer produces a translation.
 The text interpreter (and other users, such as `postpone`), removes the translation from the stack(s), and then either performs the interpreting run-time, compiling run-time, or postponing run-time.